Lombax99/NebulaSRS/Doc/Nebula Remote Access Tool.md

 ##### Nebula Certificate
 It's a the host certificate.
 From the official doc: "A host certificate contains the name, IP address, group membership, and a number of other details about a host.
 Individual hosts cannot modify their own certificate, because doing so will invalidate it.
 This allows us to trust that a host cannot impersonate another host within a Nebula network.
 Each host will have its own private key, which is used to validate the identity of that host when Nebula tunnels are created."
 ##### Root Certification Autority
+The **root certificate** is a self signed Nebula Certificate that identifies the root authority of the entire certificate structure.
 ##### Hosts
 A Nebula host is simply any single node in the network, e.g. a server, laptop, phone, tablet.
 The Certificate Authority is used to sign keys for each host added to a Nebula network.
 A host certificate contains the name, IP address, group membership, and a number of other details about a host.
 Individual hosts cannot modify their own certificate, because doing so will invalidate it.
 This allows us to trust that a host cannot impersonate another host within a Nebula network.
 Each host will have its own private key, which is used to validate the identity of that host when Nebula tunnels are created.
 ##### Lighthouse